I like lists and here is a list. Not as exciting as ski days, but arguably more hygge.

 Our Missing Hearts- Celeste Ng- I wish I like this book since Jimmy gave it to me.
 But I did not so I took it to the free library in our neighborhood and it’s already been snatched up (yes… I did go back to see if my donations were appreciated.
 What can I say?).

 Stay True- I wish I like this book more since I gave it to Jimmy.
 I don’t love his writing style, although I do love what he says and that he decided to say it.
 And I was grabbed by his statement about having nothing to do because he had nothing to buy.
 And for a second it made me know that having and spending money contributes to loss of time.
 Which I had never thought of before.
-But after moving into a new house that is a touch too big, I understand the loss of time/energy to considering “stuff” to buy.
+But after moving into a new house that is a touch too big (don’t worry, I’m not like living in a mansion or anything too grizzly), I understand the loss of time/energy to considering “stuff” to buy.

 More- Majka Burkhart- On being a baddy and a mother.
-Hits close to home.
+Hits close to home (what a brazen comparison!).
 When I read a memoir I am always a bit mesmerized by what people divulge.
 It feels like you have to be awfully brave to expose your closest relationships and impressions of people.
-I’m always left wondering if the person being dragged through the proverbial coals is still alive.
+I’m always left wondering if the person being dragged over the proverbial coals is still alive.
 It’s how I know I’ll never be a writer— I don’t really have the cojones for a tell-all.
 Or do I!

 Idiot- Elif Batuman- So.
 Fucking.
 Smart.
 It made me feel like I was 19 all over again.
 I laughed my way through this book.